lucasvoncorvin/ASC-ODE/report.md

 For the implicit Euler, we expect the opposite effect, trajectories spiraling inwards.
 This is due to the fact that it is also not a symplectic integrator and it adds artificial damping to the system s.t $E_{n+1} \le E_n$.

-For the explicit midpoint scheme and the Crank-Nicolson scheme, both of them are symplectic integrators, so we expect almost perfectly closed circles even for smaller time steps.
+For the explicit midpoint scheme, we expect better rates of convergence because it is a second-order method, compared to the other Euler methods.
+For the Crank-Nicolson scheme, since it is a symplectic integrator, we expect almost perfectly closed circles even for smaller time steps.
 The simulation goes from $t_0=0$ until $t_{end}=4 \pi$

 Explicit Euler 20 time steps
 <p float="left">